tiresias7/uwaterloo-course-scheduler/README.md

 1. Download the installer for your platform from the links above.
 2. Run the installer.
+3. Follow the installation wizard to install the application.
-3. Once installed, you can launch the application from your system.
+4. Once installed, you can launch the application from your system.

 <!-- This is a comment.
 It won't be visible when rendered.
 For additional information on installation, troubleshooting, and usage instructions, please refer to the [Documentation](docs/).